-After the trade: Jackson did indeed give free agency a shot and signed with the Yankees, although in his one season in Baltimore, he led the AL in slugging (.502) and OPS+ (155) for an 88-win team that finished in second place.
+After the trade: Jackson tested free agency, signing with the Yankees.
+But in his one season in Baltimore, he led the AL in slugging (.502) and OPS+ (155) for an 88-win team that finished in second place.

 NL MVP in 1967 for Cardinals